Bill Griggs: Education

-Griggs attended Prince Alfred College where he was captain of the chess club.
+Griggs attended Prince Alfred College where he was captain of the chess club and a member of the College's undefeated 1st XVIII AFL Team.
 He then obtained his MBBS from the University of Adelaide in 1981 and the FFARACS (anaesthesia – 1986 and intensive care – 1989) followed by the FANZCA in 1992, FFICANZCA in 1993.

 In the 2000s Griggs returned to the University of Adelaide, where he completed an MBA, graduating on the dean's list of top MBA graduates.
 He obtained his postgraduate diploma in aviation medicine from the University of Otago in 2000.
 He qualified for his MBA from the University of Adelaide in December 2009.

 Griggs was made a clinical associate professor at the University of Adelaide at the end of 2006.

+In April 2024 Griggs was made an Emeritus Professor by the University of Adelaide.

-He is a clinical associate professor at Adelaide University and has previously been a senior lecturer at Griffith University and the University of Otago.
+He has previously been a senior lecturer at Griffith University and the University of Otago.